kevgo/cucumber-sort/README.md

 </a>

-Now we sort the steps in this file the way we want them to occur in recipes, for example like this:
+Everything in this file below `# UNKNOWN STEPS` are steps that _cucumber-sort_ can see but doesn't know the order of yet.
+Let's sort the steps in this file the way we want them to occur in recipes, for example like this:

 <a type="workspace/new-file" filename=".cucumber-sort-order">